ddkale2022/ML-Project/README.md

-# ML Project: Kickstarter projects
+# Machine learning project: Kickstarter campaigns

 This dataset was collected by a crowdfunding enthusiast.